1. What are Voluntary Commitments for the Ocean Conference?

 11. What will happen with The Ocean Conference Registry of Voluntary Commitments once the Conference has concluded?

-The Ocean Conference Registry of Commitments will remain open after the Conference, with all the details of voluntary commitments publicly accessible online.
-This will facilitate continued information sharing, creation of SDG14 partnerships, and replication and upscaling of good practice as well as ongoing analysis of SDG 14 gaps and challenges.
-The list of voluntary commitments will be part of the report of the Conference, which will be part of the United Nations Official Document System (ods.un.org), also publicly available.
+The Ocean Conference Registry of Commitments remains open after the Conference, with all the details of voluntary commitments publicly accessible online.
+This facilitates continued information sharing, creation of SDG14 partnerships, and replication and upscaling of good practice as well as ongoing analysis of SDG 14 gaps and challenges.
+The list of voluntary commitments made before 9 June 2017 is part of the report of the Conference, which will be part of the United Nations Official Document System (ods.un.org), also publicly available.

 12. We have registered our voluntary commitment in the online registration form.
 How long will it take before it appears in The Ocean Conference Registry of Voluntary Commitments?